maskarade/Android-Orma/README.md

     .build();
 ```

-Then, you can create, read, update and delete models.
+Then, you can create, read, update and delete models:

-Note that **Orma checks DB access on main thread** in trace build by default.
-Use background threads explicitly or RxJava interfaces with `Schedulers.io()`.

 ```java
 Todo todo = ...;